codersaiful/woo-product-table/readme.txt

 == Changelog ==

+= 2.7.5 =
+* Fixed: Chrome Scrollbar Issue fixed.

+= 2.7.4 =
+* New: a attribute on tr tag added for more customize feature from javascript
+* New: js Trigger Event added on custom.js to control plugin from different addons plugin.

 = 2.7.3 =
 * New: Columns/Item's Template file load from Theme.
 Location: [YourTheme]/woo-product-table/items/[YourItemFileName].php
 * New: A new Filter `wpto_item_final_loc` Added